Launcelot Fleming: Later career

 On resigning his See, Fleming was appointed the Queen's domestic chaplain and Dean of Windsor, in which capacity he officiated at the funerals of Prince William of Gloucester and the former Edward VIII (Duke of Windsor).
-In 1976 he was awarded an honorary doctorate by the University of East Anglia for his work with young people.
+In 1976 he was created a Knight Commander of the Royal Victorian Order and awarded an honorary doctorate by the University of East Anglia for his work with young people.
 He retired to Dorset and died in Sherborne on 30 July 1990.
 He was cremated and his ashes were interred in the churchyard of All Saints' Church in Poyntington in Dorset.